Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Methodology

 \subsection{Enhanced Alchemical Sampling: Dynamic $\lambda$ and $\text{Lambda-ABF-OPES}$}

-In contrast to traditional techniques that utilize several simulations at fixed $\lambda$ windows, this work treats $\lambda$ as a \text{dynamical variable} coupled to the system through an extended Lagrangian scheme.
-The free energy difference ($\Delta G$) is then obtained from the Potential of Mean Force ($\text{PMF}$) along $\lambda$.
+In contrast to traditional discrete sampling techniques such as TI or FEP, utilizing fixed $\lambda$-points, this work treats $\lambda$ as a continuous dynamical variable within an extended Lagrangian framework.
+In this approach, $\lambda$ is allowed to explore the alchemical space $[0, 1]$ dynamically as a formal degree of freedom.
+This alchemical coordinate defines the transformation pathway through which electrostatic and van der Waals interactions are decoupled.
+Thus, while the evolution of $\lambda$ is continuous and dynamic, it follows a predefined functional mapping (interactions are scaled according to a specific schedule) to maintain numerical stability and ensure a singularity-free transformation across the entire range.
+The resulting free energy profile is subsequently reconstructed from the Potential of Mean Force (PMF) calculated along this continuous trajectory.

 To ensure the required accuracy and rapid convergence, it is computed with the $\text{Lambda-ABF-OPES}$ framework \cite{ansari2025lambda}, which combines:

 \begin{itemize} \item \textbf{Adaptive Biasing Force ($\text{ABF}$):} The $\text{Lambda-ABF}$ scheme applies an adaptive biasing force to the fictitious particle $\lambda$.
 This force enables proper sampling of the $\lambda$ space by flattening the free energy landscape along the alchemical path.
+The resulting $\text{PMF}$ is estimated by integrating the average force accumulated in 100 bins ($\Delta\lambda = 0.01$, see the Alchemical Sampling Parameters and Discretization section (Supplementary Methods) for further detail) using the $\text{TI}$ estimator.

-The resulting $\text{PMF}$ is then estimated using the $\text{TI}$ estimator. \item \textbf{$\text{OPES}$-Explore (OPES$_{e}$) :} The $\text{Lambda-ABF}$ scheme does not explicitly encompass capabilities to overcome energetic barriers orthogonal to the chosen collective variable ($\lambda$).
-This is addressed by the addition of the exploratory version of the On-the-fly Probability Enhanced Sampling (OPES)~\cite{Invernizzi2020,Invernizzi2022} method, known as OPES$_{e}$, a metadynamics-based method that aims at enhancing configurational sampling by adding a penalty to the already explored regions of the $\lambda$ interval. \end{itemize}
+\item \textbf{$\text{OPES}$-Explore (OPES$_{e}$) :} The $\text{Lambda-ABF}$ scheme does not explicitly encompass capabilities to overcome energetic barriers orthogonal to the chosen collective variable ($\lambda$).
+This is addressed by the addition of the exploratory version of the On-the-fly Probability Enhanced Sampling (OPES)~\cite{Invernizzi2020,Invernizzi2022} method, known as OPES$_{e}$, a metadynamics-based method that aims at enhancing configurational sampling by adding a penalty to the already explored regions of the $\lambda$ interval (See the Alchemical Sampling Parameters and Discretization section (Supplementary Methods) for further detail). \end{itemize}

+To further accelerate convergence, \text{Lambda-ABF-OPES} is implemented using a multiple-walker parallelization scheme.
+In this approach, several independent replicas (walkers) of the system are simulated simultaneously.
+Crucially, these walkers share and contribute to a global bias potential and force-accumulation grid.
+This collective information exchange allows the algorithm to map the PMF more efficiently than a single-trajectory approach, as different walkers can explore distinct regions of the configurational space concurrently.